ucla-biostat216-2021fall/ucla-biostat216-2021fall.github.io/syllabus/syllabus.md

 ### Course Description

-Linear algebra and multivariate calculus.
+Linear algebra, multivariate calculus, and their applications in real world problems such as optimization, clustering, image compression, compressed sensing, matrix completion, and neural network.

+### Some COVID-19 related campus policies

+- Mandatory daily symptom monitoring survey: <https://uclasurveys.co1.qualtrics.com/jfe/form/SV_3qRLtouCYKzBbH7> or UCLA'S mobile app.
+Need to fill out each morning.
+If instructed by the survey to not come to campus, notify instructors.

+- Face masks are required inside all UCLA buildings.
+Occasionally drinking water should be fine.

+- Policies may be changing.
+Follow closely the emails sent by Fielding School of Public Health (FSPH) and UCLA campus.

 ### Lecture

 Tuesdays and Thursdays, 10am-11:50am @ CHS 41-268.

-Zoom link <https://ucla.zoom.us/j/98003745462> (synchronous) is provided for students who cannot attend in-person class **due to medical reasons**, for example, failing the [UCLA COVID Symptom Monitoring Survey](https://uclasurveys.co1.qualtrics.com/jfe/form/SV_3qRLtouCYKzBbH7).
+Zoom link <https://ucla.zoom.us/j/98003745462> (synchronous) is provided for students who cannot attend in-person class **due to medical reasons**, for example, instructed by the [UCLA COVID Symptom Monitoring Survey](https://uclasurveys.co1.qualtrics.com/jfe/form/SV_3qRLtouCYKzBbH7).

 ### Instructor

 [Dr. Hua Zhou](http://hua-zhou.github.io/)
 Office: CHS 21-254A
 Email: <huazhou@ucla.edu>
-Office hours: Tuesdays and Thursdays, 12pm-2pm @ CHS 21-254A and Zoom (synchronous) <https://ucla.zoom.us/j/98003745462>.
+Office hours: Tuesdays and Thursdays, 12pm-1pm @ CHS 21-254A and Zoom (synchronous) <https://ucla.zoom.us/j/98003745462>.

 ### Teaching Assistant

 Do Hyun Kim: <dkim116@ucla.edu>
-Office hours: ??? @ ???
-Zoom <https://ucla.zoom.us/j/98003745462> (synchronous).
+Office hours (Zoom): Wednesdays 7pm-8pm @ Zoom <https://ucla.zoom.us/j/98003745462> and Fridays 2pm-3pm @ <https://ucla.zoom.us/j/98003745462>.

 ### Course Description

 This 4-unit course is designed for first year biostatistics MS and PhD students.
 It will review, and in some cases introduce, specialized topics in Linear Algebra, Multivariate Calculus and Scientific Computing that are considered to be particularly pertinent for the subsequent courses in our MS and PhD curriculum.
 It is required for MS students and optional for PhD students.

-See the [schedule](https://ucla-biostat216-2021fall.github.io/schedule.html) page for a tentative list of topics.
+See the [schedule](https://ucla-biostat216-2021fall.github.io/schedule/schedule.html) page for a tentative list of topics.

 ### Prerequisite

 Prerequisites are the same as those for admission into biostatistics MS program.
 Students should have seen one course in basic linear algebra at the level of UCLA’s Math 33A (using a textbook such as O. Bretscher, Linear Algebra, 5th Ed., Prentice Hall.) and a Calculus sequence at the level of UCLA’s Math 31AB (e.g. J. Rogawski, Calculus, 3rd Edition , W.H.
 Freeman & Co).
 Biostatistics MPH students will need to obtain consent from the instructor to take this course.
 Students with more advanced mathematical preparation prior to admission may not need to take this course and should consult with their academic advisers.

+For example, if you understand the questions in this [previous homework](https://ucla-biostat216-2019fall.github.io/hw/hw5/hw5.html) and either know how to solve them or know where to find solutions, then this course is too easy for you.

 ### Course Webpage